ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 If you give this a factid, it will convert all transient facts created after that id into permanent.
 This might allow you, for example, to call `^jsonopen and get back a transient JSON structure and after inspection you could convert it to permanent if you wanted to.

+### `^setFactOwner ( {set , factid} idbits )`
+In multibot deploys, allows you to change which bot owns this set of facts.
+Useful if you want to allow a bot to share facts owned by another bot.

 ### `^addproperty ( set flag )`